 YES REVOLUTIONARIES LIKE FLOWERS

 The title of this installation was inspired by the exhibition IS IT POSSIBLE TO BE A REVOLUTIONARY AND STILL LIKE FLOWERS (Camille Henrot 2012) in which she critiques anthropology via assigning highly poetic and conceptual meanings to ikebana pieces.

 The work engages with the idea that technology has the ability to create a space where the act of being can be observed.
 The technology 'observes' the subject of the work (nature and man) and projects the image into an alternate mirrored space.

-is it possible to get outside of the ego so as to be able to see it?
+Is it possible to get outside of the ego so as to be able to see it?
 Being completely aware (I mean being aware that you are aware) seems to allow this to happen.
-If only fleeting, like a reflection of yourself caught in the mirror, this complete awareness seems only possible in the present moment.
+If only fleetingly, like a reflection of yourself caught in the mirror, this complete awareness seems only possible in the present moment.
 I noticed that EGO when reflected creates a meeting point in the middle a - cross section.
-The vertical axis representing now and the horizontal axis representing the continuation of time?
+The vertical axis could be a representation of now and the horizontal axis representing the continuation of time...

 I believe technology enables a perspective into one’s thinking, it can create a space where the act of being can be observed, making it possible to learn how one is being.